Reviews You Can Rely On

 A cable lock alone is nearly worthless, but when used with another lock, it increases your bike security's effectiveness.
 Fewer thieves are willing to risk getting caught to steal only a bike saddle or a mediocre wheel—a cable lock inconveniences thieves looking for quick saddles, panniers, or free wheels to snatch.
 Consider adding an extension cable to any lock you choose.
 A four-foot cable is an appropriate length for most bikes.

-We added cable locks to our review in this cycle as they remain incredibly popular even though they provide minimal security.
+In this cycle, we added cable locks to our review because they remain incredibly popular despite providing minimal security.
 No one should use a cable as a primary locking method.
 We could pop through every cable we tested in just a few seconds with 24" bolt cutters.
 Still, we know people will buy and use them even though they definitely shouldn't, so we compared them across the same categories as all other locks.
 No cable stood out for security; they were all equally easy to slice.
 Some were even easily hackable by checking if the lock loosened up as we tested combinations.
 The DockLocks Anti-Theft Weatherproof Cable was just as cuttable as all other cables, but we couldn't guess the combination by wiggling it, which was nice, at least.

 Conversely, we were disappointed by the security offered by the OTTO Design Works Ottolock Cinch.
 After reading all the hype about this lightweight lock, we were excited when the Ottolock survived a few common tools (wire snips and hacksaw) during our first trial of destruction.
 However, upon further inspection, the Ottolock doesn't provide much protection at all — it cuts in less than a few seconds with a pair of very inexpensive and inconspicuous tin snips.
 Despite the hype, this lock doesn't protect you from a thief with a very basic set of tools.